 “Inhalation correction factor” means a multiplier that is used to adjust exposure estimates based on ingestion of drinking water to take into account exposure to hazardous substances that are volatilized and inhaled during use of the water.

-“Initial investigation” means a remedial action that consists of an investigation under WAC 173-340-310.
+“Initial investigation” means a remedial action that consists of an investigation conducted under WAC 173-340-310.

-“Institutional controls” means measures undertaken to limit or prohibit activities that may interfere with the integrity of an interim action or a cleanup action or result in exposure to hazardous substances at the site.
-For examples of institutional controls see WAC 173-340-440(1).
+“Institutional control” means measures undertaken to limits or prohibits activities that may interfere with the integrity of an interim action or a cleanup action or result in exposure to hazardous substances at the site.
+An institutional control is a type of remedial action.
+For examples of institutional controls, see WAC 173-340-440(1).

 “Integrated risk information system” or “IRIS” means a database developed by the United States Environmental Protection Agency that provides a summary of information on hazard identification and dose-response assessment for specific hazardous substances.